CAUXlab/IntegrAlign/README.md

 --scans - 2 or 3 paths to the folders of each panel that contains the .qptiff files of every patients.

+--annotations - Paths to 2 or 3 panel folders of the annotation files (.geojson).

 --panels - Panel names.

 --output - Path to the main output folder.

-Notes : **The order is crucial** for --folders and --panels options.
+Notes : **The order is crucial** for --scans, --annotations and --panels options.
 It should be consistent at every step and the reference panel has to be in the middle for alignment of 3 panels or in last position for alignment of 2 panels.

 ### 2 Save downscaled images